spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 <!--Kubernetes-->

 Spring Cloud Data Flow supports docker resources for Kubernetes deployments.
 For this example we will use the maven resource.
-The URI for a Docker Image is of the form `docker:<docker-image-path>/<imageName>:<version>` and is resolved using the Docker registry configured for the Data Flow task platform and image pull policy.
+The URI for a Docker image is of the form `docker:<docker-image-path>/<imageName>:<version>` and is resolved using the Docker registry configured for the Data Flow task platform and image pull policy.

 The Docker URI for the sample app is: